olegthelilfix/movie.access/README.md

 Default - xml

 ## deploy
+1. add your themoviedb api key to settings.properties
-mvn install
+2. mvn install
-docker build . -t olegthelitlefix/demo
+3. docker build . -t olegthelitlefix/demo
-docker run -p 8080:8080 olegthelitlefix/demo
+4. docker run -p 8080:8080 olegthelitlefix/demo

 ## ps
 All comments in the code are in Russian.
 Sry.